On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Abstract

 \section{Abstract}

 Consider an advantageous allele that arises in a haploid population of size $N$ evolving in continuous time according to a skewed reproduction mechanism, which generates under neutrality genealogies lying in the domain of attraction of a Beta$(2-\alpha, \alpha)$-coalescent for $\alpha \in (1,2)$.
-We prove in a setting of moderate selection that the fixation probability $\pi_N$ of the advantageous allele is asymptotically equal to $\alpha^{1/(\alpha-1)} s_N^{1/(\alpha-1)}$, where $s_N$ is the selection strength of the advantageous allele.
-Our proof uses duality with a suitable $\Lambda$-ancestral selection graph.\\ Key words: fixation probability, skewed offspring distribution, ancestral selection graph, duality, equilibrium distribution\\ MSC: Primary: 60J95; Secondary: 60J28, 92D15, 60J90. \\
+We prove in a setting of moderate selection that the fixation probability $\pi_N$ of the advantageous allele is asymptotically equal to $\alpha^{1/(\alpha-1)} s_N^{1/(\alpha-1)} $ , where $s_N$ is the selection strength of the advantageous allele.
+Our proof uses duality with a suitable $\Lambda$-ancestral selection graph.\\